Promotion digraphs: Standard tableaux

 while we also have

 The reader should compare these digraphs to those in \Cref{ex:nonrect_digraph}. \end{example}

-\begin{remark} Note that \Cref{lem:prom.P} does not make any claims in the case where $\alpha$ or $\beta$ equals $n$; see the above example.
-We will see in \Cref{cor:rect_rotate} (where $n = kr$) that whenever $T$ is rectangular, we have an analogous property for $\alpha$ or $\beta$ equaling $n$.
+\begin{remark} \Cref{lem:prom.P} says that we decrement all vertex labels and keep the outgoing arrows from all vertices except the vertex labeled $1$ before decrementing; the lemma does not say anything about what outgoing arrows there should be from this vertex in the new digraph.
+Note that \Cref{lem:prom.P} does not make any claims in the case where $\alpha$ or $\beta$ equals $n$; see the above example.
+We will see in \Cref{cor:rect_rotate} (where $n = cr$) that whenever $T$ is rectangular, we have an analogous property for $\alpha$ or $\beta$ equaling $n$.
 This gives us complete information about how to construct $\prom_i(\promotion(T))$ from $\prom_i(T)$ for rectangular $T$. \end{remark}

 We now describe properties of promotion digraphs that determine the entries of the corresponding tableau.